Hey Fam,

 From the vault: I did a deep dive explaining “How to value an asset” in July 2023, which is both educational and fun.

-VII.
+VI.
 WATCH: INDUSTRY, SEASON THREE

 Industry, which just wrapped its third season and was renewed for a fourth, follows an ensemble cast of characters in and around the London offices of high-powered investment bank Pierpoint & Co.
 Think: J. P. — as in Pierpont — Morgan.